Connect over BLE

 // This opens the browser's Bluetooth device picker

-// The picker is filtered to devices advertising the NUS service
+// The picker is filtered to devices advertising the CONDUYT service

 const transport = new BLETransport()